 A systematic approach to technical documentation authoring.

-The Diátaxis framework aims to solve the problem of structure in technical documentation.
-It describes an information architecture that emerges from a systematic approach to understanding the needs of documentation users in their cycle of interaction with a product.
+Diátaxis is an approach to quality in technical documentation.
+It describes an information architecture that emerges from a systematic approach to understanding the needs of documentation users.

 Diátaxis identifies four modes of documentation - tutorials, how-to guides, technical reference and explanation.
 It derives its structure from the relationship between them.

-In Diátaxis, each of these modes (or types) answers to a different user need, fulfils a different purpose and requires a different approach to its creation.
+In Diátaxis, each of these modes (or types) corresponds to a different user need.
+Each fulfils a different purpose and requires a different approach to its creation.

 In other words, what we call documentation is fundamentally not one thing, but four.
 Understanding the implications of this, and how those four different things work, can help improve most documentation.

-While redesigning the Cloudflare developer docs, this content framework became our north star for information architecture.
+While redesigning the Cloudflare developer docs, Diátaxis became our north star for information architecture.
 When we weren’t sure where a new piece of content should fit in, we’d consult the framework.
 Our documentation is now clearer than it’s ever been, both for readers and contributors.

 —Adam Schwartz (@AdamSchwartz)

 Diátaxis is proven in practice across a wide variety of fields and applications, in large and small, open and proprietary documentation projects.